Protein Identification

 • Protein identification

-• Protein pathway analysis (only for LC-MS/MS)
+• Protein pathway analysis (only for gel band identification)

 Sample Requirements: